aba32824/js101-foundation-with-js/README.md

 Build a program that asks the user to enter the length and width of a room in meters, and then logs the area of the room to the console in both square meters and square feet.

 Note: 1 square meter == 10.7639 square feet

+### Sum or Product of Consecutive Integers
+Write a program that asks the user to enter an integer greater than 0, then asks whether the user wants to determine the sum or the product of all numbers between 1 and the entered integer, inclusive.